20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 The science of shame healing has, in recent years, started catching up with what ceremony traditions and somatic practitioners have long understood.
 Let me give you the specific findings that changed how I practice.

-• A separate 2024 qualitative study on psilocybin-assisted therapy for alcohol use disorder found that nearly every participant described having internalized a relentless inner critic, often the voice of a parent or caregiver running on a loop.
+A separate 2024 qualitative study on psilocybin-assisted therapy for alcohol use disorder found that nearly every participant described having internalized a relentless inner critic, often the voice of a parent or caregiver running on a loop.
 The psilocybin did not silence that voice.
 It gave people enough distance from it to stop believing it was the truth about who they are.
 This is a specific and important distinction.
 The ceremony did not remove the shame.
 It changed the relationship to it.
 And that shift, from identification with the shame to witnessing the shame, turned out to be the primary mechanism of change.

-• And the finding that most directly shaped my work: a 2024 Imperial College study found that self-compassion was the only positive emotion that consistently mediated outcomes across every mental health measure in psilocybin therapy.
+And the finding that most directly shaped my work: a 2024 Imperial College London study found that self-compassion was the only positive emotion that consistently mediated outcomes across every mental health measure in psilocybin therapy.
 Not mystical experience.
 Not positive mood.
 Not a feeling of love or oneness or any of the states people most often hope to access.
 Self-compassion.
-When someone genuinely received themselves with kindness in the altered state, everything downstream shifted.
+When someone genuinely welcomed themselves with kindness in the altered state, everything downstream shifted.

 None of this means the sacrament does the healing.
 It means the sacrament can create the conditions in which the healing the body has been trying to do for years finally has the room to occur.